nopnop2002/esp-idf-ftpServer/README.md

 On ESP32, SDMMC peripheral is connected to specific GPIO pins using the IO MUX.
 __GPIO pins cannot be customized.__
+GPIO2 and GPIO12 cannot be changed.
+So using 4-line SD mode with ESP32 is very tricky.
 Please see the table below for the pin connections.

 |ESP32 pin|SD card pin|Notes|
 |:-:|:-:|:--|